 When I developed tendinosis, I was essentially forced to put down my pen permanently.
 I learned to type while wearing splints and straps, which greatly hampered by hand mobility.
 I learned to keep my keyboard in my lap.
 I also found out that taking breaks was a necessity if I wanted to be able to tie my shoes after day of writing.
 I still like to go on location and leave the confines of my cramped cluttered computer room, and spent many years unable to do so.
 As soon as I could afford to do so, I invested in a laptop which essentially had no other purpose than to take me places to people watch, world build, and write when away from home.

 Eventually, further modifications to my writing technique were required.
 Between an office job and writing, I was doing more typing than my arms could handle, even with splints and breaks.
 A writer at heart, I have never been a particularly good speaker.
-I could barely type quickly enough to keep up with my mind, and my voice lags woefully behind.
-Although I have been aware of voice recognition software since the mid-1990s, I had no particular interest in using it.
+I could barely type quickly enough to keep up with my mind, and my voice lagged woefully behind.
+Although I had been aware of voice recognition software since the mid-1990s, I had no particular interest in using it for quite some time.
 It was inaccurate.
 It wasn’t my “style.”
 I didn’t have a computer powerful enough to run it anyway.
 But these were all excuses.
 I’m a slave to my muse, and have learned to adapt.
-Voice recognition software is now my primary method for writing initial drafts.
+Starting in 2000 voice recognition became my primary method for writing initial drafts.

 For a while these necessary adaptations resulted in my writing being more restricted.
 It could only happen in the same room, to avoid altering the acoustics and messing with the software.
 I had to be alone or it felt like someone was reading over my shoulder.
 With time and practice, dictation came easier, and I no longer need to banish all living beings from the room, floor, or house.
 Changing my methods resulted in better control of my tendonosis which has made it possible for me to do a little handwriting or typing on a tablet if I want to work off-site.
 The path wasn’t easy, and I often resented the need for it, but in the end, it’s made me a better writer and stronger person.